 I was born and raised in Toronto, Canada.
 From an early age, I was interested in exploring and understanding cities, neighbourhoods and urban life.
-This has turned into an academic curiousity into understanding the complexities of urban development and change.
+This has turned into an academic curiousity into understanding the complexities of urban development and change and what they mean for residents of the city.
 I completed my undergraduate degree at the University of Toronto in 2003.
 During my third year, I have the opportunity to participate in an exchange to the University of Edinburgh.

 I am a native English speaker.
 I am also fluent in Dutch and speak conversational French and basic German.

-I currently live in Waterloo, Ontario, with my wife and young daughter.
+I currently live in Kitchener, Ontario, with my wife and two young children.